Ceropegia linearis subsp. woodii (Schltr.) H. Huber

 Ceropegia woodii (basionym)

-Ceropegia linearis subsp. woodii, also known as Ceropegia woodii, is a trailing succulent with stems that can grow up to 13.1 feet (4 m) long.
-Its leaves are grey-patterned, heart-shaped, up to 0.8 inches (2 cm) long, and about the same in width.
+Ceropegia linearis subsp. woodii, also known as Ceropegia woodii, is a trailing succulent with slender stems that grow up to 13.1 feet (4 m) long.
+Its leaves are grey-patterned, heart-shaped, up to 0.8 inches (2 cm) long with an equal width.
 When exposed to sufficient light, they have a deep green color.
 Under insufficient lighting, the leaves are pale green.
 With age, it develops a woody caudex at its base.
-The flowers are up to 0.8 inches (2 cm) long, usually appear in late summer to early fall, and last up to 6 weeks.
+Flowers are up to 0.8 inches (2 cm) long, usually appear in late summer to early fall, and last up to 6 weeks.